‘How odd, I can have all this inside me and to you it’s just words.’ – David Foster Wallace

 It’s been another year.
-Let me pull you gently now and take one last look.
+Let me pull you gently now and take a good look at you.
 You are vibrant and gorgeous, and your mind is insanely cool.
-But you say, “I am trying to be you, but I am not you,” and your hands are too cold and don’t remember how to rub together, and your legs are restless and follow imaginary circles on the kitchen floor.
-And I swear I don’t know what the fuck to say to that.
+But you say, ‘I am trying to be you, but I am not you,’ and your hands are cold and don’t remember how to rub together, and your legs are restless and follow imaginary circles on the kitchen floor.
+I swear I don’t know what to say.

-I’d love to tell you that those pebbles aren’t all made of darkness, that they are memories of you facing fear after fear after freedom, adrenaline slowly creeping into your bones, and moments of “I’ve never told anyone that before,” or “I never thought I’d be able to do this,” or “I think I may yell back now,” or “Here I am.
-Here I stay,” because you would glow.
-But—how do I say this – I love you but I’m done trying to force breath into a dead thing’s mouth.
+I’d love to tell you that those pebbles aren’t all darkness, they’re memories of facing fear after fear after freedom, of adrenaline slowly creeping into your bones, and of moments marked I’ve never told anyone this before, or, I never thought I could do this, or I think I may yell back now, or Here I am.
+Here I stay.
+I’d love to do that, because you’d would glow.
+But—how do I say this?—I love you, but I’m trying to force breath in the mouth of a dead thing.

 I told you that locking away the pain will also lock away your capacity for love and aliveness.
 I told you that there are others in this world with messy hearts like you.
 I told you that you feel like sunshine after the rain.
 I told you that you looked like a piece of magic.
 I told you about calmer, gentler times.
 I told you, ‘Listen, I love you, joy is coming.’
 I told you, ‘I believe in you.
 Go.’
 But you stand here looking at me as if you heard nothing, with dead eyes and your heart falling out of your chest.
 I can’t speak to you if you don’t believe in yourself.
 You don’t hear a thing.